Overloading and Road Safety

 Overloading a vehicle will pose the following risks:

 - The vehicle will be less stable, difficult to steer and take longer to stop.
 Vehicles react differently when the maximum weights which they are designed to carry are exceeded.

 - Overloaded vehicles can cause the tyres to overheat and wear rapidly which increases the chance of premature, dangerous and expensive failure or blow-outs.

-- The driver’s control and operating space in the overloaded vehicle is diminished, escalating the chances for an accident.
+- The driver’s control and operating space in the overloaded vehicle are diminished, escalating the chances of an accident.

 - The overloaded vehicle cannot accelerate as normal – making it difficult to overtake

 - At night, the headlights of an overloaded vehicle will tilt up, blinding oncoming drivers to possible debris or obstructions on the roadway

 - Brakes have to work harder due to ‘the riding of brakes’ and because the vehicle is heavier due to overloading.
 Brakes overheat and lose their effectiveness to stop the car.

 - With overloading, seat belts are often not used as the aim is to pack in as many persons as possible into the vehicle

 - The whole suspension system comes under stress and, over time, the weakest point can give way.

 - By overloading your vehicle you will incur higher maintenance costs to the vehicle – tyres, brakes, shock absorbers and higher fuel consumption

 - Insurance cover on overloaded vehicles may be void as overloading is illegal